Entanglement dynamics from universal low-lying modes: Brownian local GUE model

 Since $\ket{\phi_{\cdots}}$ is some superposition of configurations of $\ket{\uparrow}$ and $\ket{\downarrow}$ spins, for $\Delta$ of $O(1)$, the factor in the last line of \eqref{expansion} contains a term proportional to $e^{-S_2(y_2, t=0)}$, as well as terms proportional to $e^{-S_2([-\frac{L}{2}, y_2+\Delta_1]\cup [y_2+\Delta_2, y_2 + \Delta_3]\cup ... \cup [y_2+\Delta_{m-1}, y_2 + \Delta_{m}], t=0)}$ for all odd $m\geq 3$, for some $O(1)$ $\Delta_i$.
 Since $\Delta$ is $O(1)$, in the scaling limit of late time and large system size, the differences between these terms can be ignored, and they can be combined into $c\, e^{-S_2(x,t=0)}$ for some $O(1)$ number $c$.
 Similarly, the factor in the first line of \eqref{expansion} can be replaced with $\delta_{xy_1}$ in this limit.
 Hence, the analysis of \eqref{g0def}-\eqref{1dmem} also applies to this case, with the change that $E(k)$ should be used to denote the numerically obtained exact dispersion relation at finite $q$ from Fig.~\ref{fig:PEspectra}, instead of the large-$q$ dispersion relation of \eqref{plane_waves}.

 We determine $\sE(v)$ by fitting $E(k)$ to the general form \be E(k) = \sum_{n=0}^{N_{\rm max}} c_n \cos(n k), \ee for some finite $N_{\rm max}$, and then numerically solving the equation for $k_v$ in \eqref{mem_0}.
 This procedure gives us the membrane tensions in Fig.~\ref{fig:mem_tensions}.
 Let us make a few observations about these results: \begin{enumerate} \item For each $q$, $\sE(v)$ is convex and satisfies the general constraints \eqref{const} for $v_B$ given by \eqref{vbdef}. \item The entanglement velocity $v_{E,2}$ from \eqref{ve_disp} is non-monotonic as a function of $q$, increasing up to $q=5$ and then decreasing.
-The eventual decreasing behaviour is consistent with the large $q$ limit \eqref{largeq_abs}.
-Note, however, that the quantity $s_{\rm eq} v_{E,2}$, which determines the coefficient of the linear growth of $S_2$ for a product state with time, increases monotonically with $q$. \item The butterfly velocity $v_B$ from \eqref{vbdef} monotonically increases with $q$. \end{enumerate}
+The eventual decreasing behaviour is consistent with the large $q$ limit \eqref{largeq_abs}, where $v_{E,2}\to 0$.
+Note, however, that the quantity $s_{\rm eq} v_{E,2}$, which determines the coefficient of the linear growth of $S_2$ for a product state with time, increases monotonically with $q$.
+Moreover, by choosing a different overall normalization of the Brownian GUE hamiltonian, we can obtain a finite $v_{E,2}$ in the $q \to \infty$ limit, similar to previous calculations in the SYK chain~\cite{syk_chain}. \item The butterfly velocity $v_B$ from \eqref{vbdef} monotonically increases with $q$. \end{enumerate}

 We note one subtlety of the above discussion.
 For any choice of $\Delta$ at which we choose to truncate the approximation \eqref{phikdef}, there will be small corrections in the exact eigenstate proportional to $\ket{\down ...\down_{x}} \ket{\phi_{x+1, ..., x+r}} \ket{\up_{x+r+1} ... \up}$ for $r> \Delta$.
 In principle, there could be initial states $\rho_0$ with entanglement structures that would lead to a non-trivial competition in \eqref{purity} between the suppression of such components in the eigenstate, and an enhancement of the corresponding overlap factor $\bra{\down ...\down_{x}} \bra{\phi_{x+1, ..., x+r}} \bra{\up_{x+\Delta+1} ... \up}\ket{\rho_0, e}$.
 We argue in Appendix \ref{app:competition} using a somewhat different approach that such corrections are not important.
 This argument makes use of the convexity of the numerically obtained membrane tensions in Fig. \ref{fig:mem_tensions}, together with the structure of the interaction picture diagrams we get from treating $A_1$ as a perturbation.